DebBiswas07/Explore-Weather-Trend/README.md

 Method of gathering: SQL
 Wrangling
 Cut data to years 1750 - 2013

 Summary

-To conclude, there is a clear overall uptrend visible, what means, that the average global temperature is increasing, with an also increasing tempo.
+To conclude, there is a clear overall uptrend visible, what means, that the average global temperature is increasing.

 The german cities Hamburg, Berlin and Munich got compared to the global data (1750 - 2013):